Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 In the remainder we will focus on the mitigation of SMT timeouts, i.e., types 2. and 3.
 Non-SMT Timeouts (Type 1.) should be reported to Certora.

-We give more general background on SMT timeouts on [this page](timeouts-theory.md).

 (timeout_causes)=
 # What Causes Timeouts?